-Globally, restaurants in many big cities are reviving native dishes.
+Globally, restaurants in many big cities are reviving native dishes in part fueled by tourism.
 In Budapest, why are Hungarian classics relegated to second-class status?
-Here’s how to salvage them.

 Budapest is currently enjoying an outsize benefit from tourism thanks to a combination of factors: it’s a beautiful and relatively affordable city with unique attractions that include thermal baths, ruin bars, and the Sziget Festival, one of Europe’s largest annual music events.
 The number of tourists has grown by seventy percent since 2010.
 Naturally, visitors are eager to try local dishes.
 For example, on many days there’s a line to get into Gettó Gulyás, a casually elegant restaurant serving reliable Hungarian classics.

 But Hungarian diners are a minority.
 “Our mission is to make Hungarian food cool again.
 It takes time to change people’s minds, but we are starting to have some regulars, too,” said Balázs Török, Gettó Gulyás’s manager.
-Some of this is about putting Hungarian food in a different context and reframing it so that local people don’t see the same unappealing dishes that dominated the decor-deprived menzas and étkezdes.
+Some of this is about putting Hungarian food in a different context and reframing it so that locals disassociate it from the unappealing dishes that dominated the decor-deprived menzas and étkezdes.
 It’s also about rediscovering Hungarian food, which runs a lot deeper than the goulash soup.